 Candidates who are recommended and meet the membership requirements will receive an invitation to submit a portfolio outlining their achievements for review by the Fellows Committee.

-As a local resource, a seminar, "What Does it Take to Become FAIA?", will be held in February 2020 for candidates, sponsors, or others who wish to attend.
+As a local resource, a seminar, "What Does it Take to Become FAIA?", will be held on February 25, 2021 for candidates, sponsors, or others who wish to attend.
 If you are unable to attend the seminar, you can watch the video of the prior year event using the button below and the password: FAIA2020.
 Individuals can request the slide deck by emailing Suzanne Mecs at email@example.com.

 Nominees Selected - Notified in early May 2022